andbloch/i18nnn/readme.md

 ## Locales Management

 The messages can easily be managed in an <code>.xlsx</code> or <code>.csv</code> spreadsheet as shown below.
-The messages are managed in keys and the supported languages are set up as columns.
+The messages are managed in keys and the supported languages are defined in columns.
-The first language columns acts as default language.
+The first language column acts as default language.

 ![xlsx localisation](https://raw.github.com/ndrizza/i18nnn/master/i18n.png)